JamesKindon/jkindon.github.io/evolution/_posts/2024-07-18-the-evolution-of-citrix-machine-creation-services-with-microsoft-azure.md

 ### [Validate configuration before creating an MCS machine catalog](https://docs.citrix.com/en-us/citrix-daas/install-configure/machine-catalogs-create#validate-configuration-before-creating-an-mcs-machine-catalog)

 With this feature, you can now validate configuration settings before creating an MCS machine catalog using the parameter `-validate` in `New-ProvScheme` command.
-After you run this PowerShell command with the parameter, you get an appropriate error message if there’s an incorrect parameter used or a parameter has conflict with another parameter.
+After you run this PowerShell command with the parameter, you get an appropriate error message if there's an incorrect parameter used or a parameter has conflict with another parameter.
 You can then use the error message to resolve the issue and successfully create an MCS machine catalog using PowerShell.

 Currently, this feature is applicable to Azure, GCP, and VMware virtualization environments.